 My research focuses on understanding the role of brain networks on cognitive functions and the use of brain stimulation as a neuromodulator.
 My research combines functional magnetic resonance imaging (fMRI) and electroencephalography (EEG) to understand how brain stimulation (TMS, tACS, tDCS) can be used to modulate brain dynamics and behavioural performance.
-I am interested in how brain oscillations mediate long-range connectivity and particularly how neurostimulation can be used to improve network communication following brain injury.
+I am interested in how brain oscillations mediate long-range connectivity and particularly how neurostimulation can be used to improve network communication following neurological disorders.

 A second strand of research that started during my PhD, has been focused on understanding the neurobiological basis of the cognitive deficits in neurodevelopmental disorders, particularly Neurofibromatosis type 1 (NF1).
 My research in this field is characterized by being interdisciplinary and translational, applying neuroimaging and neurophysiological techniques to translate the inhibitory hypothesis in NF1.
-I have used spectroscopy, molecular imaging and magnetic resonance imaging to provide a comprehensive understanding of the pathophysiological alterations present in NF1.
+I have used spectroscopy (MRS), molecular imaging (PET) and magnetic resonance imaging to provide a comprehensive understanding of the pathophysiological alterations present in NF1.

 Prof. David Sharp, Imperial College London